3 Ways To

 The more sedentary you are the greater the likelihood of developing cellulite.
 Also, smokers run a higher risk for cellulite.

 Because cellulite involves fat cells, it only makes sense that what you eat would contribute to its buildup.
-Too much fat, carbohydrates, and salt, which leads to water retention, are the biggest culprits.
+Here are the biggest food culprits that intensify cellulite:

 How do I banish it?